jpecht/musicbee-xml-scripts/README.md

 MusicBee produces an XML file that purposely replicates the "iTunes Music Library.xml" file that iTunes produces.
 However, it is not perfect and when importing this with Traktor, it fails for various reasons.
 This tool fixes this file to be compatible with Traktor.

 ### How to use it
-1. Download
-2. Run `python reformatter.py --dir [path/to/MusicBee/]` to create new XML file
+1. Run `python reformat_xml.py --dir [path/to/MusicBee/]` to create new XML file
-3. In Traktor settings, under File Management, set "iTunes/Music Library" to point to "iTunes Music Library.reformatted.xml"
+2. In Traktor settings, under File Management, set "iTunes/Music Library" to point to "iTunes Music Library.reformatted.xml"
-4. Repeat step 2 when playlists are updated!
+3. Repeat step 2 when playlists are updated!

 ### Converting to exe file
 You can convert to an exe file with the following command (assuming you have pyinstaller installed):